Khasawneh07/reading-notes/Read-3.md

 - Legibility can be improved by controlling the width of boxes containing text and the leading.
 - CSS3 has introduced the ability to create image borders and rounded borders.

+Chapter 2: Basic JavaScript Instructions

+An array is a special type of variable.
+It doesn't just store one value; it stores a list of values.

+Arrays are special types of variables that store more than one piece of related information.

 Chapter 4: Decisions and Loops

+A switch statement starts with avariable called the switch value.
+Each case indicates a possible value for this variable and the code that should run if the variable matches that value.

+- switch statements allow you to compare a value against possible outcomes (and also provides a default option if none match).
+- Data types can be coerced from one type to another.
+- All values evaluate to either truthy or falsy.
+- There are three types of loop: for, while, and do ... while.
+Each repeats a set of statements.